Lyme Disease Underfunded: Why Research Is Still Too Slow

 When the system decides speed matters, it moves.

-Now imagine applying even a fraction of that urgency to Lyme disease—a condition that remains underfunded despite infecting hundreds of thousands of Americans each year.
+Now imagine applying even a fraction of that urgency to Lyme disease—a condition that remains underfunded despite affecting hundreds of thousands of Americans each year.

-Because people with Lyme disease are not facing a minor inconvenience.
-Many are losing years of their lives—sometimes decades.
-They are frequently misdiagnosed or diagnosed late and labeled with fibromyalgia, chronic fatigue, depression, or anxiety alone.
+Many patients are misdiagnosed or diagnosed late and labeled with fibromyalgia, chronic fatigue, depression, or anxiety alone.

 We can—and should—do better.